ruth-connect/tdd-demo/README.md

 # Test-Driven Development

-This is the slide deck and code examples for a lightning talk on Test-Driven Development for Staffs Web Meetup.
+This is the slide deck for a lightning talk on Test-Driven Development for Staffs Web Meetup.

 SETUP INSTRUCTIONS: